SeisComP/main/apps/tools/scardac/descriptions/scardac.rst

   - contains at least one record, otherwise it must be absent
   - each record of a chunk must fulfill the following conditions:

+    - `record start < record end`
     - `chunk start <= record start < chunk end`
     - `chunk start < record end < next chunk end`
+  - a record stored in chunk N may have an end time greater than the start time of chunk N+1 but no more than :confval:`maxChunkOverlap` samples should strech into the next chunk else unnecessary reads are triggered
   - chunks do not overlap, end time of current chunk equals start time of successive chunk, otherwise a ``chunk gap`` is declared
   - records may occur unordered within a chunk or across chunk boundaries,